pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1614 OpenID Connect and NodeJS HTTPS Server

+Today I have been learning how works the OpenID Connect protocol, I needed to learn how to implement this protocol with NodeJS and Typescript, my weekend goal is learn how to implement this protocol with a Go application.
+Also, I needed to learn how to create a HTTPS server on my local machine with NodeJS and Express application.

 ### Day 1609-10-11-12-13 NextJS Application

 Recently, I’ve been diving into a Next.js tutorial [you can find it here](https://www.youtube.com/watch?v=O5cmLDVTgAs&t=12330s).
 In this tutorial, I’m not only refreshing my ReactJS knowledge but also exploring the exciting world of Next.js.